Day of Learning

 The fellowship is designed for you to take time to reflect on yourself as an educator.
 You will also be working with the faculty members, who are immersed in the world of pedagogy and can help you become even more articulate about educational practices and pedagogies.

-Fellows will receive $3,000 over the course of the fellowship.
-Fellows will receive $500 after submitting a research plan; $1,000 after the first draft of their paper and $1,500 after the final draft of the paper.
+Fellows will receive $2000 over the course of the fellowship.
+They will receive $1000 after submitting the first draft of their research paper and $1000 after submitting their final draft and resource.

 The program will be conducted in English but for those who feel more comfortable in Hebrew, it will be possible to write their final deliverables in that language.
 Also, all the faculty speak Hebrew fluently.

-M²’s Research Fellowships are run with support from the Covenant Foundation, the Lippman Kanfer Foundation for Living Torah, the Rodan Family Foundation, and Taube Philanthropies.
+M²’s Research Fellowships are run with support from the Covenant Foundation, and Taube Philanthropies.